goFrendiAsgard/No-CMS/developer-note.md

 * Steps:
     - Put CodeIgniter and ingredients all together.
 Don't overwrite autoload.php (beware of Phil's template)
+    - Download jquery min.map (adjust with the one used by groceryCRUD, in current case 1.10.2, from http://jquery.com/download/) and put it on `/assets/grocery_crud/js`
     - Move `/application/config/*` into `/application/config/first-time/*`
     - Edit `/application/config/first-time/config.php`, modify `encryption_key` value